 Companies use strategy to refine their mission, goals and operation to deliver better value to their customers.
 When they use their resources to gain a better advantage in the market, companies create a competitive edge over other organizations and perform at a higher level.
 Companies use these approaches to achieve success to write a better strategic plan for their business.

-In 1985, Michael E. Porter, a Harvard Business School professor known for his theories on economics, business strategy and social causes, developed three highly-effective business strategies for gaining competitive advantage that are still used today.
-Porter’s Generic Strategies were first published in his book, Competitive Advantage: Creating and Sustaining Superior Performance.
+In 1985, Michael E. Porter, a Harvard Business School professor known for his theories on economics, business strategy, and social causes, developed three highly-effective business strategies for gaining competitive advantage that is still used today.
+Porter's Generic Strategies were first published in his book, Competitive Advantage: Creating and Sustaining Superior Performance.
 They are:

 Differentiation – offering unique products and services that are more highly valued by customers than other products and services in the industry.
 Companies are able to get higher prices for differentiated products and services.

 A great business strategy will help your company thrive.
-Subscribe below to the Work from Anywhere blog for more real-world tactics and actionable tips on how to implement a business strategy and more.
+Subscribe below to our blog for more real-world tactics and actionable tips on how to implement a business strategy and more.